 When should I start an application?

-Because many of the fellowships for graduate study have deadlines in the early fall, juniors are strongly encouraged to begin work at the beginning of spring quarter.
+Because many of the scholarships and fellowships for graduate study have deadlines in the early fall, juniors are strongly encouraged to begin work at the beginning of spring quarter.
 If you are going to be off campus during the summer and/or the fall, you need to get a good start on your application before leaving campus.

 If you are interested in applying for a scholarship that has a deadline in January, you should get started during fall quarter.